Support up to €400 per committee.

 - The bank account details of the National or Local Committee

-Applications may be made between 1 October and 16 October for the first round.
-Only in the case that IAPS has funds to accept further applications after the first round will a second round be opened, between 16 October and 30 October.
+Currently: Applications may be made between 2nd October and 12th October for the first round.
+Only in the case that IAPS has funds to accept further applications after the first round will a second round be opened, between 13th October and 23rd October.

 Awarding.
 The award is made at the discretion of the Executive Committee based on available funds; the EC may decide to award less than the amount requested.
 In case of grant approval, it has to be communicated to your participants that IAPS is sponsoring the project.
 This would include putting the IAPS logo on all promotional material – consult the IAPS Guidelines for Promotion.